nannou-org/nannou/guide/src/tutorials/basics/draw-a-sketch.md

 ```

 calls a function to draw on the single window (`view()` in this case).
 This
-function has the signature `fn(_: &App, _: Frame);`.
+function has the signature `fn(_: &App);`.
 Don't worry if you
 don't know what a function signature is.
 Just copy the `main()` function
 and you will be fine.

-Within the view() function, what we draw to the Frame will be presented in our window.
+Within the view() function, whatever we draw will be presented in our window.

 ```rust,no_run
 # #![allow(unused_imports)]